The Devils of Loudun

-The Devils of Loudun is a 1952 non-fiction novel by Aldous Huxley.
+The Devils of Loudun is a 1952 non-fiction account expressed in a novelistic style by Aldous Huxley.
+It recounts the events of the Loudun possessions of 1634.

 Premise

 It is a historical narrative of supposed demonic possession, religious fanaticism, sexual repression, and mass hysteria that occurred in 17th-century France surrounding unexplained events that took place in the small town of Loudun.
 It centers on Roman Catholic priest Urbain Grandier and an entire convent of Ursuline nuns, who allegedly became possessed by demons after Grandier made a pact with Satan.
 The events led to several public exorcisms as well as executions by burning.

 The book, though lesser known than Huxley's other books, is considered one of his best works.

 Historical details

 Urbain Grandier was a priest burned at the stake at Loudun, France on 18 August 1634.
 He was accused of seducing an entire convent of Ursuline nuns and of being in league with the devil.
 Grandier was likely promiscuous and was insolent towards his peers.
 He had antagonized the Mother Superior, Sister Jeanne of the Angels, when he rejected her offer to become the spiritual advisor to the convent.
 He faced an ecclesiastical tribunal and was acquitted.

 It was only after he had publicly spoken against Cardinal Richelieu that a new trial was ordered by the Cardinal.
 He was tortured, found guilty and executed by being burnt alive, but never admitted guilt.
 Huxley touches on aspects of the multiple personality controversy in cases of apparent demonic possession within this book.